Traffic Crashes Are Very Risky for Expectant Moms. Here’s Why & What to Do After a Wreck If You’re Pregnant

 What to Do If You’re in a Car Accident While Pregnant: 4 Steps

-If you are pregnant and you’re in a car accident, here are the most important steps to take after the crash.
+If you are pregnant and in a car accident, here are the most important steps to take after the crash.
 Doing these things can help you and your unborn baby after a car accident.

 1. Get medical care ASAP.